How Terrible Timing Obscured Skid Row’s Promise

-When Skid Row's eponymous debut began invading millions of U.S. households in 1989, the quintet seemed like the latest in a long line of hair-metal bands out for fortune and fame — not, as history has since shown, the last major success story to emerge from a dying genre.
+When Skid Row's eponymous debut arrived on Jan.
+24, 1989, they seemed like the latest in a long line of hair-metal bands out for fortune and fame.
+Instead, as history has proved, they were the last major success story to emerge from a dying genre.

-Even though Skid Row had no qualms about playing up their big-haired, pretty-boy image, satisfying the massive female market with irresistible power ballads like ’18 and Life’ and ‘I Remember You,’ their first album was largely packed with gutsy hard-rock nuggets (‘Big Guns,’ ‘Sweet Little Sister,’ ‘Piece of Me’) marking them more Guns N’ Roses, complete with the occasional controversy, than Poison.
+Skid Row became a massive success, selling more than five million copies and making the band a mainstay on MTV.
+Even though Skid Row had no qualms about playing up their big-haired, pretty-boy image, satisfying the massive female market with irresistible power ballads like "18 and Life" and "I Remember You," their first album was largely packed with gutsy hard-rock nuggets ("Big Guns," "Sweet Little Sister," "Piece of Me") making them more Guns N’ Roses, complete with the occasional controversy, than Poison.

 In other words, Skid Row were clearly intent on limiting the “pop” in their “pop-metal,” a move that also set them apart from bands like Warrant and Britney Fox, ensuring that their songs wouldn’t sound so dated in the long run.
 But in the short run, the band’s dedicated pursuit of heavier sounds on the sophomore album Slave to the Grind didn't sit well with its label, management or Jon Bon Jovi.

 That accelerated Skid Row’s career collapse in the face of grunge's incoming attack.
 Still, decades later, Skid Row continues to transcend most of the period trappings that eventually doomed so many of the group's peers.